 Realize that Make Mistakes Doesn’t Make You a Fraud

-One common symptom of IS is the idea that not knowing something is proof that you’re a fake.
+One common symptom of Imposter Syndrome is the idea that not knowing something is proof that you’re a fake.
 “I must be the world’s stupidest blogger if I can’t figure out how this plug-in works.”
 There’s this misconception that being good at something means you have to know everything about it.

 When you were a baby, were you born knowing how to walk?
 Of course not!
 When you pulled yourself up off the floor and took your first step, did falling down mean you were some sort of fraud who didn’t deserve to learn to walk?
 No!